brettgris/blank-react-postcss/README.md

         .pipe(gulp.dest("Production/"));
 });
 ```
->In this case, we are creating a task called 'jade' and pulling in files with the extension ".jade" from the "Development/jade" folder.
+> In this case, we are creating a task called 'jade' and pulling in files with the extension ".jade" from the "Development/jade" folder.
 We then run those files through the jade plugin, which turns the jade into html and we place the end files in the root of the "Production" folder.

+> Plugins will typically have documentation that will help show you how to use.
+Or there's always google.

 ### Gulp Default Task